serverless/components/README.md

 Serverless Components are simple abstractions that enable developers to deploy serverless applications and use-cases easily, via the [Serverless Framework](https://github.com/serverless/serverless).

-- [x] **Simplicity** - Easily deploy low-level infra, or higher-order serverless applications via Components.
+- [x] **Ease** - Easily deploy low-level infra, or higher-order serverless applications via Components.
 - [x] **Instant Deployments** - Components deploy in 2-4 seconds.
 - [x] **Build Your Own** - Components are easy to build.
 - [x] **Registry** - Share your Components with you, your team, and the world, via the Serverless Registry.